My new story: “Now You Never Call Me anymore” published by Adelaide Literary Magazine

 - Reefer and Jesus – It’s amazing what you can find on the south side of town.
 Birmingham Arts Journal

-Noir, crime, and Covid
+Noir, crime, and war

-- New!
-Algorithms and Lies – An old-school crime writer gets a life-changing bad review from an AI bot.
+- Algorithms and Lies – An old-school crime writer gets a life-changing bad review from an AI bot.
 The Fictional Cafe

 - Actual Events – When your rideshare passenger has a terrifying “taxicab confession.”
 Close To The Bone